lanskiy/lanskiy/README.md

 - 👋 Hi, I’m a hobby developer, and scientist.
 I work on random projects in my free time.
 - 👀 I’m interested in nonlinear optics, optical materials and database development.
 - 🌱 I’m currently learning a deep learning.
-- 💞️ I’m looking to collaborate on an optical materials database.
+- 💞️ I’m looking to collaborate on optical materials databases.
-- 📫 You can reach me by <a href="mailto:infoptics@gmail.com">mail</a>.
+- 📫 Please reach me by <a href="mailto:infoptics@gmail.com">mail</a>.

 <!---
 lanskiy/lanskiy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.